The definitive guide to pregnancy tests

 Stix is an at-home, gyno approved pregnancy test shipped discreetly to your door, by us.
 We deliver our over 99% accurate, adorable, proven pregnancy tests to women all over the country.
 What’s so discreet about Stix?
 Stix comes in a brown envelope with no indication of what is inside.
 No company name or purchase history, your roommates will have no idea.

 A standard Stix order includes two pregnancy tests (for peace of mind), a detailed instruction card with information about how to use the tests and what the results mean, and a personalized thank you note from Stix founders for supporting our mission.
 Additionally, Stix offers next-day delivery at your convenience.
-You can choose to order as many tests as you’d like, or try our autoship option.
-This option is great for women trying to conceive and those with irregular periods, like us, who test for peace of mind.
-This provides you with pregnancy tests every 2, 4, 8, or 12 weeks, and you can cancel at any time.
+You can choose to order as many tests as you’d like, or try our subscription option.
+This is great for those trying to conceive and anyone with irregular periods, like us, who test for peace of mind.
+This provides you with pregnancy tests every 4, 8, or 12 weeks, and you can cancel at any time.
 We don’t want buying a pregnancy test to be something you even have to think about.

 No matter the result you’re hoping to get from your pregnancy test, we want to make your experience as private and comfortable as possible.
 A lot of our customers spend months or years trying to conceive and value the time, money, and energy we save them by providing autoship tests rather than constantly making trips to the store.
 Conversely, other customers aren’t hoping for a baby and order Stix to ensure their birth control is working or in case of a scare.
 Whether you’re totally comfortable strutting into a drugstore in your hometown or you’re 16 and can’t bear for your parents know you’re sexually active, Stix is for you.